Home-baked Gluten Free Wholegrain Bread – with a light, ‘real bread’ texture and a wholesome flavour. Optional dairy free.

 - 4½ g vege-gel powder or 8g gelatine powder – I used Dr Oetker

 - 3 tbsp milk powder or 2 to 3 tbsp coconut milk powder (level)

-- 14 g active dried yeast I used Allinson's Easy Bake Yeast
+- 14 g instant yeast I used Allinson's Easy Bake Yeast

 - 3 large eggs UK large (Canadian ‘Extra Large’; Australian ‘Jumbo’; and US ‘Extra or Very Large’)